How Much of Your Income Should Go to Mortgage Payments?

 Components of a Mortgage Payment

-The principle is the capital you owe the lender.
-If you borrow £200,000 from a mortgage provider, you will owe the £200,000 irrespective of any interest they charge.
+The principle is simply the capital you owe the lender.
+For example, should you borrow £200,000 from a mortgage provider, you will owe the £200,000 irrespective of any interest they charge.

 Insurance

-Insurance is usually a combination of various policies you might want to take to protect your mortgage.
+Insurance combines all of the policies you might want to take to in order to protect your new home and mortgage.

 Tax